Glossary

 FreeIPA

-Freenode is an open-source Internet Relay Chat (IRC) platform used by open-source communities for real-time discussions.
+Freenode is an open-source Internet Relay Chat (IRC) platform used by many open-source communities for real-time discussions.

 frontend